Valeros-LD/valeros-NDE/docs/guide/index.md

 Valeros is a **reusable, flexible heritage data browser**.

-It is designed as a standard solution for **targeted search** and **browsing and discovery** of heritage data.
-See the [Netwerk Digitaal Erfgoed](https://netwerkdigitaalerfgoed.nl/en/) (NDE) [user profiles publication](https://zenodo.org/records/14938780) for more information about these types of users and their needs.
+It is designed as a standard solution for **targeted search** and **browsing and discovery** of heritage data, see the [Netwerk Digitaal Erfgoed](https://netwerkdigitaalerfgoed.nl/en/) (NDE) [user profiles publication](https://zenodo.org/records/14938780) for more information about these types of users and their needs.

 As a developer, Valeros lets you control what, how, and when data is shown to end users through **simple configuration files**.